datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/monday-api.md

 ## Creating a Monday account
 Set up an account with [Monday][link-1]{target="_blank"}.

-### Costs
+!!! note "Costs"

     There are 4 pricing plans:

-**Student**
-: $0 seat / month.
+    - **Student:** $0 seat / month.

-**Standard**
-: $10 seat / month.
+    - **Standard:** $10 seat / month.
 Total $30 per month.

-**Pro**
-: $16 seat / month.
+    - **Pro:** $16 seat / month.
 Total $48 per month.

-**Enterprise**
-: [Contact Sales][link-4]{target="_blank"}.
+    - **Enterprise:** [Contact Sales][link-4]{target="_blank"}.

     For more information about Monday.com pricing please visit [https://monday.com/pricing/][link-5]{target="_blank"}

 ### Rate Limits

+!!! warning "Rate Limits"

     The API uses a construct called complexity to define the cost of each query made.

-monday.com API rate limits are based on the complexity of the queries an app makes in a given time period.
+    Monday.com API rate limits are based on the complexity of the queries an app makes in a given time period.
 There are two limits to keep in mind:

     - A single query is limited to 5,000,000 complexity points
     - All queries made must not exceed 10,000,000 points per minute (1M for trial and free accounts) using your API token generated from the [Admin](#steps-for-getting-the-api-key-as-an-admin) section or the [Access Tokens](#steps-for-getting-the-api-key-as-a-developer) section

 ## How to Connect DataDistillr to Monday
 To set up a data source connect for Monday, you will need to have: